hayatlab/MASIv2/README.md

 Please see tutorials at https://github.com/hayatlab/masiv2/tree/main/tutorial

 ### 5. Citation
-Xu et al. "Annotating and integrating multi-modal single-cell and spatial omics data with one general framework". <a href="https://www.biorxiv.org/content/10.1101/2022.03.28.486110v1">bioRxiv</a>
+Xu et al. "MASIv2 enables standardization and integration of multi-modal single-cell and spatial omics data with one general framework". <a href="https://www.biorxiv.org/content/10.1101/2022.03.28.486110v1">bioRxiv</a>